-Governance of impacts, risks and opportunities at CEB:
+Governance of Impacts, Risks and Opportunities at CEB

 The HoS coordinates the Sustainability Policy development process, supported by the Sustainability Officer in close cooperation with Sustainability Committee members and relevant business divisions across all lines of defense (1st, 2nd, and 3rd).
+Managing Board reviews and provides feedback during workshops with internal stakeholders, ensuring that the VCM aligns with CEB's strategic goals.
+The Managing Board approves the draft VCM after reviewing the feedback from internal stakeholders and making necessary revisions.